AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Initialize - to introduce a rule related to the components of a constant record value.

-|SPARK| does not have a direct equivalent of proof types and proof
-functions.
-State abstractions cannot have a type and all functions in
-|SPARK| are Ada functions.
-Functions may be defined to be ghost functions
-which means that they can only be called within an assertion expression such as a pre or postcondition.
+SPARK 2014 does not have a direct equivalent of proof types and proof functions.
+State abstractions cannot have a type and all functions in SPARK 2014 are Ada functions.
+Functions may be defined to be ghost functions which means that they can only be called within an assertion expression such as a pre or postcondition.
 Assertion expressions may be executed or ignored at run-time and if they are ignored Ghost functions behave much like SPARK 2005 proof functions.

-Rule declaration annotations for structured constants are not required in |SPARK|.
+Rule declaration annotations for structured constants are not required in SPARK 2014.

 The SPARK 2005 version of the example given below will require user defined proof rules to discharge the proofs because refined definitions of some of the proof functions cannot be provided as they would have different formal parameters.
-The |SPARK| version does not suffer from this problem as functions called within assertion expressions may have global items.
+The SPARK 2014 version does not suffer from this problem as functions called within assertion expressions may have global items.